jamesw1892/LearnAnything/README.md

 ### Learning

-Run `python LearnAnything.py` to be asked for the filename and quiz name to run, or provide them as command line inputs, for example: `python LearnAnything.py Examples "Phonetic Alphabet"`.
+Run `python LearnAnything.py` to be asked for the filename.
+If there is only one quiz in that file, it will run it immediately, if there are more, it will display them and ask for your choice.
+It is also possible to provide them as command line inputs, for example: `python LearnAnything.py Examples "Phonetic Alphabet"`.
 The filename should not include the `.json` extension since it must be a JSON file.

 ### Creating Questions